-We connect the best advice, guidance, and tools in the world with the most ambitious ideas and efforts to change it.
+We’re on a mission to connect the best advice, guidance, and tools in the world with the most ambitious ideas and efforts to change it.

 Scott M. Curran

 Program & Initiative Design